ants-xjtu/rubik/doc/01-noop-parser.markdown

 stack.nothing = nothing_parser()
 ```

 And that's it.
-Rubik read stack configure from global variable `stack`, and the first layer assigned to stack is treated as entry layer.
-Now it's time to generate our first protocol parser with Rubik:
+Rubik reads stack configuration from global variable `stack`, and the first layer assigned to stack is treated as the entry layer.
+Now, it's time to generate our first protocol parser with Rubik:
 ```
 $ make gen C=stack
 $ make A=weaver_whitebox.template.c